tommardh/scope360-site-se/6contact.md

 title: Contact Us
 menu: Contact
 ---
-If you have any question or want to contact us, sen an email to **[info@scope360.se](mailto:info@scope360.se)**
+Please contact us if you have any question or want to know more about Scope360°

+{% capture index %}
+{% include contact-info.md %}
+{% endcapture %}

+{{ index | markdownify }}

 As many great products.
-Scope360° came from frustration and a need for better views and tools, to plan better and create a model for constant updates.
+Scope360° came from frustration and a need for better visualizations and tools, to plan better based on data and create a model to follow constant updates.

 Magnus and Tom have worked together in different ways since 2012.
 The journey of Scope360° started with a Chrome extension written by Magnus to enhance visualization in TFS and that work transformed into Flow Companion for Jira.